» For five years he majored in Physics and Mathematics.

 Felt began his study of security trading patterns (emphasizing the “point-and-figure” method and outcome probabilities associated with various patterns) when he was in his early 20's.
 He became a professional in the financial services industry in 1985.
 He did his basic brokerage training at Merrill Lynch and achieved perfect scores on the “Series 7” in the areas of “Portfolio Analysis” and “Investment Strategies.”
 At Merrill Lynch he became the “Mutual Fund Coordinator.”
 A few years later, he was recruited by Bateman Eichler, Hill Richards (Everen Securities) to finish the development of a stock-trading system and to use it in managing a pooled account.
 He then founded Asset Management Systems and continued his work on the development, analysis, and evaluation of investment disciplines and strategies.
-He used univariate and multivariate analysis to test the profitability of more than 50,000 investment strategies.
+He used multivariate analysis to test the profitability of more than 50,000 investment strategies.
 He then used the results of his analyses to design high total-return strategies.
 He also wrote algorithms to enable a computer to search through thousands of stocks to identify those that have any of a variety of behavior patterns known as "setups," price and volume configurations that most often occur shortly before a price surge.
 Dr. Felt created the Market Bias Indicator (MBI), also known as the Felt Oscillator, the Force of Trend (Group Pressure Gradient) indicator, and a procedure for discovering what he calls "Key Intraday Levels."
 He managed portfolios, created investment disciplines, created the publication originally known as Value Indicator (later renamed The Valuator), created what was originally a 70-page weekly publication known as StockAlerts (our present StockAlerts subscription service is a derivation and subset of this no longer available publication), and was the founder of Stock Disciplines, LLC.

 Work and licenses before becoming the principal officer of Stock Disciplines, LLC.